Entropy-based models to randomize real-world hypergraphs: Results

+Notice that, for simple graphs, $k_p^\text{RGM}=1\leq k_c^\text{RGM}=\ln N$, i.e. by progressively rising the parameter $q$, the percolation threshold is always met before the connectivity threshold.

-\subsubsection{2.
-The Hypergraph Configuration Model}
+\subsubsection{The Hypergraph Configuration Model}

-Let us, now, focus on the trends induced by our heterogeneous benchmarks.
-Following the procedure described in the previous sections, both the fitnesses of nodes and those of hyperedges were drawn from a Pareto distribution\footnote{Other fat-tailed distributions were considered: qualitatively, results do not change.} with $\alpha=2$.
-The right panel of Fig.~\ref{fig2} depicts the trend of $p_1$, as defined by Eq.~(\ref{eq:24}).
-The right panel of Fig.~\ref{fig3} depicts the trend of $p_0$, as defined by Eq.~(\ref{eq:23}), and the arithmetic mean $P_0\equiv 2\sum_{\alpha<\beta}P(d_{\alpha\beta}=0)/L(L-1)$ with $P(d_{\alpha\beta}=0)=\prod_{i=1}^N(1-q_i^{\alpha\beta})$, i.e. the average of the value $P(d_{\alpha\beta}=0)$ over all pairs of hyperedges - a choice dictated by the will of accounting for the heterogeneity of different pairs of hyperedges.
-Both quantities have been plotted as a function of $\langle T\rangle/NL\in[10^{-6},1]$ where $\langle T\rangle=\sum_{i=1}^N\sum_{\alpha=1}^L zf_ig_\alpha/(1+zf_ig_\alpha)$.
+In order to carry out the numerical simulations in the case of the HCM, we have followed the procedure described in the previous sections and drawn both the fitnesses of nodes and those of hyperedges from a Pareto distribution with $\alpha=2$ - other fat-tailed distributions were considered: qualitatively, results do not change.
+Each quantity has been plotted as a function of $\rho(z)=\langle T\rangle/NL\in[10^{-6},1]$ where $\langle T\rangle=\sum_{i=1}^N\sum_{\alpha=1}^L zf_ig_\alpha/(1+zf_ig_\alpha)$ varies with $z$.
 The dense (sparse) regime is recovered for large (small) values of $z$.
-Each dot of Figs.~\ref{fig2} and~\ref{fig3} represents an average taken over an ensemble of $1000$ configurations explicitly sampled from the HCM and is accompanied by the corresponding $95\%$ confidence interval.
-As in the case of the RHM, the agreement between the analytical trends (solid lines) and the numerical estimations (dots) confirms the correctness of our formulas.\\
+Each dot of Figs.~\ref{fig5},~\ref{fig6} and~\ref{fig7} represents an average taken over an ensemble of $10^3$ configurations explicitly sampled from the HCM and is accompanied by the corresponding $95\%$ confidence interval.

-Comparing the analytical estimation of (the trend of) the percentage of pairs of parallel hyperedges with its sample counterpart reveals the former to provide a quite accurate estimation of the latter.
-Besides, we explicitly notice that the trends characterising the HCM are sistematically shifted on the right: this is probably due to the presence of small fitnesses that, at least in case of Fig.~\ref{fig2}, increase the probability of observing at least one, empty hyperedge, hence requiring a larger value of $z$ to let $p_1$ vanish.
-Such a result seems to be confirmed by the trends depicted in Fig.~\ref{fig3}.